FlexMeasures/flexmeasures/documentation/configuration.rst

 Default: ``None``

-FLEXMEASURES_AVAILABLE_VIEWS
+FLEXMEASURES_LISTED_VIEWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A list of the views which is available in the menu.
+A list of the views which are listed in the menu.

 .. note:: This setting is likely to be deprecated soon, as we might want to control it per account (once we implemented a multi-tenant data model per FlexMeasures server).